Pistachio Rose Panna Cotta Tart

 As soon as the tin is cool enough to handle, place the shell in the freezer until cold - this will help the panna cotta set more quickly and reduce the risk of leaking or soaking into the base anywhere.

 For the rose Panna Cotta

 Pour the cold milk into a saucepan and sprinkle the gelatine over the top.
 Allow it to "bloom" for 5 minutes (it should look a bit wrinkly by the end).
 Turn the heat on low under the milk and stir for a minute or two until the gelatine has dissolved.

 Add the sugar and stir again until dissolved.
 This should only take another minute or two.
 Don't let the milk get too hot or to come to a simmer.
 It should only be just warm.

 Take the saucepan off the heat.
-Pour in the cream, rose water essence and salt and mix until thoroughly combined.
+Pour in the cream, rose water essence (a little at a time to taste- notes) and salt and mix until thoroughly combined.

 Pour just 1/2 a cup into the frozen tart shell and swirl around so the bottom is coated.
 Return to the freezer for 10 minutes.
 Pour in the remaining panna cotta mixture and place flat in the fridge to set for at least 2 hours to set.

 For the Rose Jelly

 Place the water and sugar into a saucepan and sprinkle over the gelatine.
 Allow it to sit for a couple of minutes.